Scalable quantum eraser for superconducting integrated circuits: Introduction

-In this letter we describe how to build an erase head able to simultaneously and selectively dissipate quantum information in QPUs with more than one qubit.
-The device introduced in this letter addresses three fundamental tasks required by any robust erase head: i) Erasing fidelity comparable to fault-tolerance threshold~\cite{Boixo:18}; ii) Resetting times of the order of qubit control time; and iii) Scalability and high controlability.
-To this end, we use a QPU composed of two qubits connected to a single erase head and we carry out simulations according to these distinct fundamental tasks, with special focus on the efficient selective and simultaneous reset.
-Also, we identify and address collective effects arising in our model (or any other model which includes two or more qubits interacting with an erase head), where a key challenge is to overcome the presence of resilience collective \textit{dark states}, similarly to what is observed for the subradiant states in atomic systems~\cite{Gegg_2018, Albrecht_2019, Cheng_2024}.
-Such states can appear as a direct consequence of the linearity of quantum mechanical systems (superposition principle) and interference phenomena~\cite{Celso_BDS_24}, which causes a many-body quantum system prepared in these collective states to be unable to exchange energy with its external environment~\cite{Carmichael992, Yelin_2022}.
+In this work, we address the main problem of proposing a scalable and experimentally feasible erase head that is able to simultaneously and selectively dissipate quantum information in QPUs with more than one qubit.
+To this end, we identify and address collective effects where the critical challenge is to overcome resilient collective states against standard interactions of superconducting qubits.
+Such states are present in any model that has two or more qubits interacting with another shared system, and its behavior is similar to the subradiant states in atomic systems~\cite{Gegg_2018, Albrecht_2019, Cheng_2024}.
+They can appear as a direct consequence of the linearity of quantum mechanical systems (superposition principle) and interference phenomena~\cite{Celso_BDS_24}, causing a many-body quantum system prepared in these collective states to be unable to exchange energy with its external environment~\cite{Carmichael992, Yelin_2022}, thus creating a decoherence-free subspace.
+To avoid this adverse effect, we use two independent tunable couplers to connect a two-qubit QPU to a dissipative system.
+Focusing on efficient selective and simultaneous reset, we carry out simulations according to three distinct fundamental tasks required by any robust device: i) Erasing efficiency comparable to fault tolerance threshold~\cite{Boixo:18}; ii) Resetting times of the order of qubit control time; and iii) Scalability and high controllability.